Table of Content

 Echo devices enable control of Matter devices through voice activation.
 The Matter SDK will update existing Echos and allow commissioning and controlling Matter devices.
 Echo’s 4th generation will work as a Thread border router and continue as a Zigbee hub.

-Alexas’s endpoint capabilities enable Echos as a Matter device administrator (path), add local connectivity using Matter, and reach local voice interactions in low latency situations (or even without an internet connection).
+Alexas’s endpoint capabilities enable Echos as a Matter device administrator (path), add local connectivity using Matter, and reach local voice interactions in low latency situations (or without an internet connection).

 MATTER DEVELOPMENT FOR GOOGLE HOME